 Coming Home was my first Rosamund Pilcher novel, probably an Amazon recommendation.
 I hesitated a little at the length – over 900 pages – but I had just finished some quick and easy reads and was looking for a project.
 I’m so glad I took the plunge because I enjoyed every word of this book from beginning to end.
 I’m sure many people would find it slow and tedious, but I was mesmerized by Pilcher’s use of language and her descriptions of place and fashion and people.
 I loved how she took the time to provide background and context for each of the main characters.
 She brought the people, the time and the place fully to life for me.
 I usually skim between the dialogue but I found myself stopping and rereading any time I caught myself doing it during this book because I really didn’t want to miss a word.

 The sequel to the much loved The Kitchen House did not disappoint.
 In fact, I think I liked it better.
 I admit that I was a little reluctant to read it at all because I didn’t recall liking the main character of Glory much, and I confirmed that opinion when I reread The Kitchen House before starting Glory.
 But, Jamie was much improved in character and fortune by the start of the sequel, and I definitely found myself rooting for him throughout the story.
-If you liked The Kitchen House, you should definitely read this one.
+If you liked The Kitchen House, you should definitely read Glory Over Everything.

 The Promise is a short book, and the plot centers on Galveston in the early 1900s in the days leading up to and after the historic hurricane that wiped out the city and killed thousands of people.
 I read this very quickly…in a day or two.
 While the author did a wonderful job at portraying Galveston and the social constructs of that particular time, it was a little too short for me to become emotionally invested in the characters.